DoodlingTurtle/NDS_RGNDS_Engine/README.md

 - It handles all the timing of logic and drawing updates.

+- provides easy access for loading data from the NitroFS
+    - Use void* RGNDS::Files::loadNitroFS(int filesize, const char* filename) to load binary files

 ---
 # TODO
-- Implement easyer filesystem access for both the nitrofs and Gamesaves.
 - Implement music and sfx handling.
+- Implement a 60 FPS mode, that only uses 3D on one screen and sprites and backgrounds on the Other
 - Allow access to the background and sprite systems of the Nintendo DS (Right now, these are used as framebuffer for the 3D Engine)
-- Implement a 60 FPS mode, that only uses 3D on one screen and sprites and backgrounds on the Other
 - Add support for lowercase text
+- Implement filesystem access for gamesaves.

 ---
 # Engine Macros